dcorking/school-perf-rank/README.md

 ruby  -I. ./rank.rb data/800_ks4.csv
 Read 26 rows.
 Counted 20 mainstream rows.
-Filtered 14 rows that are both mainstream and comprehensive./n Wellsway School in or near Bristol is the mainstream non-selective school with the highest percentage of pupils achieving 5+ A*-C or equivalents at GCSE
+Filtered 14 rows that are both mainstream and comprehensive.

+Wellsway School in or near Bristol is the mainstream non-selective school with the highest percentage of pupils achieving 5+ A*-C or equivalents at GCSE
 Wellsway School in or near Bristol is the mainstream non-selective school with the highest total average (capped) point score per pupil at GCSE

-The top ten schools by GCSE grades C or above are:
+The top ten schools by five GCSE grades C or above are:
 1. Wellsway School, Bristol
 2. Writhlington School, Radstock
 3. Somervale School Specialist Media Arts College, Radstock